 Buttino volunteered as a cameraman at the newly organized WNED- TV.
 He described it as a dream come true.
 It eventually led to a full time position and several promotions from studio supervisor to director, producer and production manager.

 Buttino wanted to combat what was called the summer loss phenomenon, a time when young students took a vacation from reading and lost valuable skills.
-So, in 1978, with the help of local reading teachers, librarians, media consultants and college professors, Buttino began broadcasting five summers of reading related programs.
+In 1978, with the help of local reading teachers, librarians, media consultants and college professors, Buttino began broadcasting five summers of reading related programs.

 It was during this time that Buttino created a dream series with the working title Reading Rainbow.
 The format included TV field trips, book animation, children’s book reviews and original music.
 The goal was to use TV to motivate youngsters to enjoy the gift of reading.